robertwatts/presentations/scaling-with-purpose.md

 ---

-# Pay down just enough technical debt
+# Pay down (just enough) technical debt

+---

+# Architecture is not a dirty word

 ---